 - Spreadsheet template for Accredited Specialists — This template contains the additional areas required to maintain your accreditation

 - Member profile — Practitioners can access their online member profile at myQLS.
 Simply logon to myQLS, select CPD History to view and update your CPD points.
-All QLS professional activities are automatically registered against this profile.
-Members also have the option to manually record other activities which are not captured within QLS's automatic administration.
+Members will have to manually record activities taken to obtain CPD points.

 QLS annual CPD Audit is conducted by a random selection of QLS members.
 If you are selected for the Audit, you will be asked to complete a CPD report/statement and return it to QLS within 14 days.